alastairgarner/Masters_Thesis/thesis.md

 While an increased feature set would have allowed for a more comprehensive analysis of our premotor neuron screen, our present selection of features was sufficient to identify split-GAL4 lines affecting robust modulation of nocifensive behaviours.
 Further, the methods used here are in line with those reported across the field [@Jovanic2016,@Yoshino2017,@Burgos2018,@Masson2020].
 However in future analyses, to reduce ambiguity in detected phenotypes, it may be beneficial to focus more on descriptive metrics, features like head or tail angle/velocity etc, rather than discrete classification of subjective behaviours.

 Another factor limiting the interpretation of our results pertains to the inferences of functional connectivity based on anatomical connectivity.
 For example, while A02e makes 16 inhibitory synapses per hemisegment onto MN13, this does not guarantee that MN13 shows reduced activity when A02e is optogenetically stimulated.
 This is due to the fact that we cannot infer the efficacy of the connection from synapse number alone, nor can we tell which other inputs to the motor neuron may be active during stimulation of escape behaviours.
-Specifically, our prediction that VO muscles are not important for the initiation of escape behaviour may be a false negative, where A02g innervation of VO motor neurons is not sufficiently efficacious to actually affect a behavioural change.
+Specifically, our prediction that VO muscles are not important for the initiation of escape behaviour may be a false negative, where A02g innervation of VO motor neurons is not sufficiently efficacious to affect a detectable behavioural change.